krp312/snobbly/capstone-plan.md

 return check
 reflections
-how to test the incorrect auth
+how to test the incorrect auth heroku transition

 ============== DONE AREA ==============

-github readme & other friday-morning-link stuff heroku transition
+github readme & other friday-morning-link stuff comments, demonstrating 2 diff users styling admin view

 router
 refactor, including put endpoint (in sandbox.js) enum genre solution: http://mongoosejs.com/docs/api.html#schema_string_SchemaString-enum

 2) Feature -- Authentication
-  * UI page (use same page as login) for signup (route = POST /users to create a user)
+  ** UI page (use same page as login) for signup (route = POST /users to create a user)
     * For the UI use input type=text, and input type=password, and a signup button (input type=button)

 3) Feature -- Admin, with tests
-  * UI admin page (has the ability to delete a user)
-  * UI Add a link somewhere on main screen to the admin page if user.admin == true
+  ** UI admin page (has the ability to delete a user and album) ** UI Add a link somewhere on main screen to the admin page if user.admin == true
   * all with admin check (admin property on user schema, predetermined 1 admin user) x DELETE /users/:username x DELETE /albums/:name